lifted-studios/html-pipeline-wiki-link/README.md

 filter.call
 ```

 Filters can be combined into a pipeline which causes each filter to hand its output to the next filter's input.
-For example, you could support wiki links in markdown by creating a pipeline like this:
+For example, you could support wiki links in Markdown by creating a pipeline like this:

 ```ruby
 pipeline = HTML::Pipeline.new [